shravanasati/stellapy/README.md

 While stella is running, you can input `rs` to restart the server and refresh the browser page manually, and `rb` only to refresh the browser page.

 To stop stella, input `ex`.
-It will close the browser as well as kill the running process gracefully.
+It will close the browser as well as kill the running process gracefully (it send `SIGTERM` on Unix based systems and `CTRL_BREAK_EVENT` on Windows).

 <br>